 If I have 20 things on my To Do list do I just do the ones I like to do first?

-We can all relate to the above scenarios so if you don’t prioritise properly then you just default to whatever feels right at the time.
+We can all relate to the above scenarios so if you don’t prioritize properly then you just default to whatever feels right at the time.

 c.
-Not Important and Urgent … as you can but do you REALLY need to do it at all.
+NOT IMPORTANT AND URGENT… complete as you can, but do you REALLY need to do it at all.

-3. Other questions that might help in prioritising tasks …
+Other questions that might help in prioritizing tasks …

 a.
 Is this for a client?

 d.
 Is this going to help me in my job … or someone else?